This post may contain affiliate links. Please read our disclosure policy.

+For those of us who spend our days cooking and crafting recipes, we are generally obsessed with food, and inspiration can be found just about anywhere.
 Maybe you tried something at a restaurant you want to recreate at home, maybe you have fond memories of a dish your grandmother used to make, or maybe a late night of binge-watching old Friends episodes made you crave some homemade fried chicken.

 Sometimes, though, it’s an ingredient that sparks your creativity, something unique you found at your go-to grocery store or a specialty store you visited on a trip (I’m not the only one who has “visit local market” on their list of vacation to-do’s, right?).
-That’s the case with this recipe.
+That’s the case with this tender beef recipe.

 What is Carne Picada?

-Carne Picada Ingredients
+Easy Carne Picada Recipe Ingredients

 - Dried Ancho Chile Powder Ancho is the name for dried poblano peppers, a dark, smoky, but relatively mild chili often found in fajitas or stuffed as the classic chili relleno.
 The chili powder on your pantry shelf is probably a blend of spices that includes additional heat in the form of cayenne pepper.